 Making any sort of ethical consumptive choice is challenging, given that structural effects make options limited and that it is hard to make behavioural changes.
 I still eat meat maybe once a month for a variety of reasons, mostly social, but also because of a lack of food options and personal resolve.

-The production and consumption of a plant-based diet can and does have ethical and environmental consequences, and the latter are unavoidable if we are going to feed 7 billion people.
+The production and consumption of a plant-based diet can and does have ethical and environmental consequences, and the latter are unavoidable if we are going to feed over seven billion people.
 But both practically and ideally speaking, the “most ethical” diet – that with the least environmental and moral consequences – is inherently a vegan diet.
 Sure, you can be fatalistic about environmental decline, or believe ethical consumption is futile, or simply revel in the selfishness of eating food you find delicious, but there’s no need to couch that in false moral arguments for meat consumption.